 You'll usually need:

 - an excellent standard of English

 - A levels or equivalent qualifications

 You could get experience as a paid language assistant in schools abroad.
-You do not need Teaching English as a Foreign Language qualifications for this, but you'll need to have completed at least 2 years in higher education.
+You do not necessarily need a TEFL qualification to work in schools, but if you want to teach in a private language academy, you will.